ceejbot/scurry/README.md

 - Light-cycle is rickety; bullet-proof it.
 - Stretch goal: replication?
 - Back ends should be pluggable; the API is very small.
-- Consider integrating with @rvagg's level-cache module as a back end.
-(Would need to do the etag/last-mod calc at a higher level.)